open-compensation-token-license/license-token-website/wikisrc/nft-sustainability.md

 To comprehend the sustainability challenges associated with NFTs, it is crucial to first understand what they are.
 NFTs are unique digital tokens that reside on blockchain platforms, primarily Ethereum, representing ownership of a specific item, such as digital art, music, or even virtual real estate.
 Unlike cryptocurrencies like Bitcoin, which are fungible and can be exchanged for one another, NFTs are distinct, with each token having a unique identifier.

 The environmental concerns linked to NFTs largely stem from the underlying technology: blockchain.
 Most NFTs are minted (created) and traded on Ethereum, which, until its recent transition from proof-of-work (PoW) to proof-of-stake (PoS) consensus mechanism, required extensive computational power and energy.
 This PoW process involves solving complex mathematical puzzles, consuming vast amounts of electrical energy, thus causing significant carbon emissions.
+For more on blockchain technology, see [What is Blockchain](https://www.license-token.com/wiki/what-is-blockchain).

 Several reports have highlighted the staggering environmental cost of PoW.
 For instance, some estimates suggest that Ethereum's energy consumption has rivaled that of entire countries.
 When NFTs burst onto the scene, the attention on their environmental ramifications intensified, with critics decrying the energy-intensive processes involved.